 Wait, which is it?
 “Unlikely to affect their coverage,” or “allowed to purchase plans for which they were ineligible”?
 (I wonder if many of these people were “on the bubble” between being forced in to Medicaid, or allowed to buy a plan on the Exchanges.)

-Where a consumer fails to provide the follow-up information, or reveals that they have erred, and a request for subsidy repayment will be made, [HHS’s Julie] Bataille said.
+Where a consumer fails to provide the follow-up information, or reveals that they have erred, the policy will be revoked and a request for subsidy repayment will be made, [HHS’s Julie] Bataille said.

 What could go wrong?
 This sounds like people being told to skip payments to gain eligibilty for HAMP.

 She said the agency is scrambling to follow up with each applicant, commonly requesting copies of paystubs as proof of income or birth certificates to verify the correct spelling of a name.

 Responding to the document, administration officials expressed confidence that most of the discrepancies can be resolved in the next few months.
 Nonetheless, the department has set up a system to “turn off” benefits for anyone who is found to be ineligible.

 So, the discrepancies are unlikely to affect coverage except they will.
 Too bad we can’t just have citizens covered because they’re citizens under single payer.
 Then maybe all the government officials setting up these programs and explaining them to the press could be doing something valuable with their time.

 The Asset Recovery Program